An EXCELLENT place to learn

 thorough

-Nara Powder
+Nara Powder for

 irrigating with the Via-jet.
-My 'significant other' prefers
+I'm

-52, have all of my teeth and
+53, have all of my teeth and

 was a child).